anand9027/ai_alphaml/README.md

     📚 Never stop Learning !!

-Currently diving into [Book/Online Course], open to recommendations! 📖✨
+Currently diving into 123ofAI ML course, open to recommendations on books and courses 📖✨

 🚀 Together, let's code the future! 🌟✨